juliandunn/azure-docs/articles/virtual-machines/windows/chef-automation.md

 Chef has three main architectural components: Chef Server, Chef Client (node), and Chef Workstation.

 The Chef Server is the management point and there are two options for the Chef Server: a hosted solution or an on-premises solution.
-We will be using a hosted solution for this tutorial.

 The Chef Client (node) is the agent that sits on the servers you are managing.

-The Chef Workstation is the admin workstation where we create policies and execute management commands.
-We run the **knife** command from the Chef Workstation to manage the infrastructure.
+The Chef Workstation, which is the name for both the admin workstation where you create policies and execute management commands and the software package of Chef tools.
+Generally, you'll see _your workstation_ as the location where you perform actions and _Chef Workstation_ for the software package.
+For example, you'll download the knife command as part of _Chef Workstation_, but you run knife commands from _your workstation_ to manage infrastructure.

-There is also the concept of “Cookbooks” and “Recipes”.
-These are effectively the policies we define and apply to the servers.
+Chef also the concepts of “Cookbooks” and “Recipes”, which are effectively the policies we define and apply to the servers.

-## Preparing the workstation
+## Preparing your workstation

-First, lets prep the workstation.
-I’m using a standard Windows workstation.
-We need to create a directory to store the config files and cookbooks.
+First, prep your workstation by creating a directory to store Chef configuration files and cookbooks.

-First create a directory called C:\chef.
+Create a directory called C:\chef.

-Then create a second directory called c:\chef\cookbooks.

-We now need to download the Azure settings file so Chef can communicate with the Azure subscription.

-Download your publish settings using the PowerShell Azure [Get-​Azure​Publish​Settings​File](https://docs.microsoft.com/powershell/module/servicemanagement/azure/get-azurepublishsettingsfile?view=azuresmps-4.0.0) command.

-Save the publish settings file in C:\chef.
+## Setup Chef Server

+This guide assumes that you will sign up for Hosted Chef.

+If you're not already using a Chef Server, you can:

+* Sign up for [Hosted Chef](https://manage.chef.io/signup), which is the fastest way to get started with Chef.
+* Install a standalone Chef Server on linux-based machine, following the [installation instructions](https://docs.chef.io/install_server.html) from [Chef Docs](https://docs.chef.io/).

-## Creating a managed Chef account
+## Creating a hosted Chef account

 Sign up for a hosted Chef account [here](https://manage.chef.io/signup).

-During the signup process, you will be asked to create a new organization.
+During the sign-up process, you will be asked to create a new organization.

 ![][3]